Metasurface Enhanced Spatial Mode Decomposition: Conclusions

-To date, the state-of-the-art mode weighting method is spatially and spectrally resolved ($S^2$) imaging, which offers a $\sim 40$\,dB mode discrimination\cite{Jollivet14}\textsuperscript{ (and references therein)}.
-However, $S^2$ imaging requires an incoherent source and is therefore not suitable for in-situ diagnostics in many experiments.
-We show the meta-material enhancement allows correlation filter based imaging to surpass the $S^2$ technique, permitting the investigation of small mode weights among a larger carrier mode, in this case TEM00.
+In this work, we demonstrate a metasurface enhancement to correlation filter mode decomposition.
+This enhancement permits the investigation of small mode weights among a larger carrier mode, in this case TEM00.
 This is particularly useful in precision metrology, where high levels of mode matching are required.
 Furthermore, sub-micron pixels enable a reduction in unused diffraction orders, improving power efficiency, thus reducing shot noise and increasing the available spatial multiplexing.
-Thus, increasing the signal to dark-noise ratio.
+Therefore the signal to dark-noise ratio is increased.
+In contrast to QPD’s and Bulls-Eye photodetectors, correlation filters can be trivially engineered for the measurement of an arbitrary mode pattern \cite{Forbes16}.
+However, due to power conservation, the simultaneous interrogation of multiple modes reduces the power on each branch, thus decreasing the signal to noise ratio.

-Applications requiring high-frequency mode-decomposition, such as mode-division-multiplexing and characterization of single-mode fibers, may reduce cross-talk using the meta-material enhancement.
+Applications requiring high-frequency mode-decomposition, such as mode-division-multiplexing and characterization of single-mode fibers, may reduce cross-talk using the metasurface enhancement.
 These systems are likely to be limited by electronic noises in the photo-diode.
-An improved electronic readout system may permit shot noise limited sensitivity.
+An improved photo-diode may permit shot noise limited sensitivity.

 Applications requiring low frequency mode analysis, such as correction of thermally induced mode mismatches in high power systems, will need to carefully consider the low frequency the stability of the phase-plate, lens, photo-diode and electronics to achieve the very highest dynamic ranges.
 Gravitational wave detectors may implement this technique to monitor parametric instabilities.